wp-plugins/gwolle-gb/readme.txt

 Sometimes there are problems sending it from the default address, so this is a good thing to change to a real address.
 If it still doesn't work, request the maillog at your hosting provider, or ask if they can take a look.

+= I want to show the form and the list on different pages =

+There are different shortcodes that you can use.
+Instead of the [gwolle_gb] shortcode, you can use [gwolle_gb_write] for just the form, and [gwolle_gb_read] for the list of entries.

 = How do I enable or disable avatars? =

 Gwolle-GB uses the default WordPress setting, under Settings / Discussion.